 After a day at the races, Siro’s restaurant, located just outside the clubhouse gate is a longstanding place to see and be seen.
 You can party with the racing elite and the winners (or losers) for the day.
 If that is not your cup of tea, head downtown to one of the many outstanding restaurants for a relaxing dinner.

 Today the meet has grown to forty days, racing five days a week, (Monday and Tuesdays are dark days, which mean, in Track lingo, no racing) ending on Labor Day.
-2019 Racing begins on Thursday, July 11th and end on Monday, September 2nd.
+2021 racing is scheduled to begin on Thursday, July 15th and end on Monday, September 6th.

 The History of The Saratoga Race Course